Is this at least your 3rd yeast infection in the past 12 months?

 - be at least 18 and female with moderate to severe complaints of itching and/or burning and/or irritation

 - must not have taken yeast infection treatment within the past 28 days

 - must not have any other current vaginal infection

-Qualified participants receive up to $225.00.
+Qualified participants receive compensation.
 You do not need to be a patient of our practice, nor do you need to have insurance to participate.

 Most women will get a vaginal yeast infection at some point in their life.
 Symptoms of vaginal yeast infections include burning, itching, and thick, white discharge.
 Yeast infections are easy to treat, but it is important to see your doctor or nurse if you think you have an infection.
 Yeast infection symptoms are similar to other vaginal infections and sexually transmitted infections (STIs).
 If you have a more serious infection, and not a yeast infection, it can lead to major health problems.

 For more information on vaginal yeast infections, click here

 Whatever you call it, it's important to take your vaginal health seriously.